mahoney1/docs/animaltracking-tutorial.md

 ## Introduction

-This hands-on tutorial shows how integrate data and events from a blockchain ledger, into a client-side React Dashboard app and uses the new Hyperledger Fabric programming model (available since 1.4).
-You will also use the IBM Blockchain Platform VS Code developer extension drive both end-to-end flows: first: deploy locally, and then: promote to the Cloud.
-You will launch a locally installed React application client dashboard, to automatically render the source data (queries and events) in the dashboard portal.
+This hands-on tutorial shows how to integrate query data and events from a blockchain ledger, into a client-side React Dashboard app.
+It uses the [IBM Blockchain Platform VS Code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) as the developer platform to manage the smart contract and clients - and essentially orchestrates the activity in this tutorial.
+The smart contract and the client apps, both written in Typescript, make use of the new features of the [new Hyperledger Fabric programming model](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html) (available since 1.4).

+The IBM Blockchain Platform VS Code developer extension is used to interact with two different environments - one local, one Cloud.

+The tutorial flow takes you through deploying locally, and then you promote your contract to the Cloud.

+You will launch a locally installed React application client dashboard, which will automatically render the source data (queries and events) in the dashboard portal - firstly from a local Fabric environment (one started in IBP VS Code extension), then one configured in the [IBM Blockchain Platform in IBM Cloud](https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network)

 There are two sections: